Affiliate links on Android Authority may earn us a commission. Learn more.

 The OnePlus Nord N200 makes a case for 5G phones on a budget.
 Prior to its arrival, you were looking at the $250-$300 range for affordable 5G.
 Now, 5G can be had for even less thanks to OnePlus.
 But 5G isn’t everything.

-The Nord N200 has a fine 90Hz screen, something few phones in this price range offer.
+The Nord N200 has a fine 90Hz screen.
 It also has crushing battery life thanks to a beefy 5,000mAh power cell.
 That battery life is tempered a bit by the phone’s performance, which is held back some by the Snapdragon 480 processor.
 A gaming powerhouse this phone is not.
 Uneven performance by the camera also holds the phone back to a degree, but you’ll struggle to find a budget phone that has a stellar shooter.
-You’d have to spend $100 more to get the Google Pixel 4a for the best camera in this segment.

-While it stands tall as a sub-$240 device, the Nord N200 is not something I would have foreseen from OnePlus a year ago.
+While it stands tall as a sub-$240 device, the Nord N200 is not something I would have foreseen from OnePlus a few years ago.

 But how does it stack up to other OnePlus phones?
 The Nord N200 is a slight upgrade from the Nord N100 in that it has a better processor and sharper screen, and also 5G.
 That makes it a more enticing buy.
-It’s a downgrade from the Nord N10 and is far less attractive as a value prospect than the original Nord and the Nord CE, the latter two of which sadly aren’t available in the US.
+It’s a downgrade from the Nord N10 and Nord N20 and is far less attractive as a value prospect than the original Nord CE 2 Lite, which sadly isn’t available in the US.
 I’m not begrudging OnePlus’ attempt to enter the budget segment, but the Nord N200 feels a bit like the rebadged handset that it is.
-OnePlus is clearly relying on its BBK stablemate, Oppo, to do the heavy lifting here and, as a result, has diluted its own brand a bit.
+OnePlus is clearly relying on its BBK stablemate, OPPO, to do the heavy lifting here and, as a result, has diluted its own brand a bit.

 OnePlus has long stood for affordable quality.
-Its business model has changed over the last year with the introduction of the Nord line, and that’s fine.
-This phone, while it stands tall as a $240 device, is not something I would have foreseen from OnePlus a year ago.
+Its business model has changed in recent years with the introduction of the Nord line, and that’s fine.
+This phone, while it stands tall as a $240 device, is not something I would have foreseen from OnePlus a few years ago.

 Is the Nord N200 for you?
-If you want the cheapest entry point to 5G, the OnePlus Nord N200 delivers on the basics.
+If you want a cheap entry point to 5G, the OnePlus Nord N200 delivers on the basics.
 For many, that might be enough.
-If you’re purely a OnePlus fan on a tight budget, the Nord N200 may be a rebadged Oppo phone, but it makes the right upgrades to the Nord N100 to make the jump.
+If you’re purely a OnePlus fan on a tight budget, the Nord N200 may be a rebadged OPPO phone, but it makes the right upgrades to the Nord N100 to make the jump.
 Just make sure that 5G is an important factor in your purchasing decision because if it’s not, there are plenty of other robust alternatives out there.